 Governance refers to the ability of a provider to add business and legal policies into an ecosystem that improve adoption, safety, and compliance, while enabling some providers to monetize their ecosystem in a sustainable way.
-While governance is a massive topic, Trinsic’s implementation is lightweight and is designed to enable the minimum amount of overhead needed to effectively bootstrap an ecosystem.
+While governance is a massive topic, Trinsic’s implementation - Trust Registries - is lightweight and is designed to enable the minimum amount of overhead needed to effectively bootstrap an ecosystem.

 Adding the right amount of governance to your product can enable both faster growth and lower risk.